TeasingSisyphus/cuttleV1/README.md

 -Changing the border on one of the cards screws with the edges of the card images to the right of it -In app.js $scope.game.players[$scope.game.pNum].hand[$scope.game.selIndex].class = 'card'; is sometimes undefined
-	-This fucks up selecting a card until the next turn
+	-This fucks up selecting a card until the next turn -4's: Clicking the same card twice discards only that card

 FUNKY INTERACTIONS/EXCEPTIONS
 -3 with nothing in scrap